shader-slang/shader-slang.github.io/docs/reflection-api.md

 # Using the Slang Reflection API

+This document is intended to explain the principle of how Slang Reflection APIs are designed.
+For the information of how to use the Slang Reflection API functions, please refer to [Slang User's Guide](https://shader-slang.com/slang/user-guide/reflection.html).

 ## Shader Parameter Binding
 Slang recommend the users to use "implicit binding" and this document will describe what it is and why Slang recommend it.